oscarcenteno/adaptive-planning/README.md

 ## Files

 + adaptive-planning-example.xlsx: Example on an already-done project, to visualize what info does adaptive planning provides and how the project evolves by embracing changes, not predicting them.
++ adaptive-planning-presentation.pptx: What is the meaning of "embracing changes" on an agile project?
+How can we create such a flexible plan, but still keep the project under control?
+On this PPT, we explain the mindset behind the "adaptive planning excel".

 ## Books